Larvitar/MoodeIrRemote/README.md

 # MoodeIrRemote
-Simple project designed to help with IR remote setup for MoodeAudio.
+Simple project using [PiIR](https://github.com/ts1/PiIR) written to help with IR remote setup for MoodeAudio.

 # Supports
 1. Moode Web API
-2. Spotify control
+2. Spotify
 3. Shell commands
-4. BT mode volume control
+4. BT volume control

 # Requirements

 1. pigpio

-    pigpio has to be running.
-Remember that if you're using and I2S sound device (HiFiBerry boards etc.) you HAVE to run pigpio with <code>-t0</code> argument.
+    pigpiod has to be running.
+Remember that if you're using a sound overlay (HiFiBerry boards etc.) you HAVE to run pigpio with <code>-t0</code> argument.
 See [pigpio/#152](https://github.com/joan2937/pigpio/issues/152) for more information.

         [Unit]
         Description=Pigpio daemon